 Senate Bill 18 proposes amendments to the educational assessment program and the school and school district accountability report in Wisconsin.
-The bill mandates that the Department of Public Instruction (DPI) utilize the same cut scores, score ranges, and qualitative descriptions for school performance and improvement as were used in the 2019-20 school year for accountability reports.
-Specifically, it requires that for the Wisconsin Forward exam in English Language Arts and Mathematics, DPI align its scoring with the National Assessment of Educational Progress standards.
-Additionally, for the PreACT and ACT with Writing assessments, DPI must use the same scoring criteria as in the 2021-22 school year, employing the performance categories of below basic, basic, proficient, and advanced.
+The bill mandates that the Department of Public Instruction (DPI) utilize the same cut scores, score ranges, and qualitative descriptions for school performance and improvement as were used in the 2019-20 school year for accountability reports published starting from the school year in which the bill becomes law.
+Additionally, it requires that for the Wisconsin Forward exam in English Language Arts and Mathematics, the DPI align its cut scores and performance categories with those established by the National Assessment of Educational Progress.
+For the PreACT and ACT with Writing assessments, the DPI must use the same cut scores and performance categories as those used in the 2021-22 school year.

 Statutes affected: